Your Wishlist

 Cardstock Warehouse Cardstock Papers: Wild Cherry, Orange Fizz, Lemon Drop, Gumdrop Green, Sour Apple, Limeade, Blu Raspberry, Berrylicious, Sno Cone, Grapesicle, Grape Jelly, Razzle Berry, Black Licorice, Parcel Wrap Kraft-Tone, Brown Box Kraft Tone, Madero Beach Speckletone, and Oatmeal Speckletone.

 Once you have all your die cuts made, you can use them to create the different decorative elements of your party.
-I used my die cuts to create an invitation, garland, some centerpieces, and an underwater scene on a large wall.
+I used my die cuts to create an invitation, garland, some bucket centerpieces, and an underwater scene on a large wall.

 I also used some different sized circle punches and my scraps of blue paper to make small paper bubbles.
 I drew white "shine" marks on them with a white gel pen to make them look like bubbles.
 They make great table confetti, and also look great on the wall with the fish.